rwols/CMakeBuilder/README.md

 step, and for the CTest output.
 You can press F4 to go to the error message in the configuration step and the CTest output.
-Goto error in the CTest output only works if you're using something that outputs error messages in the form of the boost unit test framework right now, but I'll look into the google test framework in the future.
+Goto error in the CTest output only works if you're using something that outputs error messages in the form of the boost unit test framework.

 ![9][9]   <!-- Screenshot #9  -->
 ![10][10] <!-- Screenshot #10 -->